 Your papers, now known as ‘the case’, will be submitted to the Conduct Committee to determine at a Conduct Review whether the member or affiliate has a case to answer, in relation to any of the clauses from the Code which have been raised against them.

 The flowchart diagram detailing the stages for a complaint can be viewed here.

 If there is a case to answer against the alleged breaches of the Code, a Conduct Hearing will be scheduled and you will be provided with the details, along with a request for any additional information required.
 If there is no case to answer against the alleged breaches of the Code, the case is closed and you will be notified in writing.
 On occasion, the Conduct Committee may adjourn the Conduct Review to seek further clarification or information and you will be advised of this in writing.

 Yes.
 A complainant can attend as a witness and you must notify us of this intention in writing.
-The member can also attend the Conduct Hearing.
+The member or affiliate can also attend the Conduct Hearing.

 If the Conduct Committee determines that there is no case to answer, the case is closed by the Institute and there is no further action that CIAT will take.

 If there has been a case to answer and if you do not agree with the decision or decisions following the Hearing, you may submit an application to appeal against these.
 The process is run by Construction Industry Council (CIC), and is independent of CIAT.
 Further information on this process can be found here.
 This includes the grounds you must demonstrate for an appeal to be considered.
 In this instance, the member also has the right to submit an application to appeal if they disagree with the decision or decisions made by the Conduct Committee.

 The evidence that you provide must be relevant and in context to your complaint.
 It is recommended that a sequence of events, outlined as a timeline, is forwarded with the evidence.